mkarner07/mkarner07.github.io/_posts_not_published/2026-08-20-Part-1-Building-a-Decision-Centric-Productivity-System.md

 These logs are extremely powerful.
 They are essentially a snapshot of a particular week.
 If you revisit them later, you can quickly reload what the situation was back then: which decisions were still open, what the key challenges were and which topics were emerging.
 As a result, they become an effective progress tracker, allowing you to compare different weeks and see what actually changed.

 They have another benefit as well: when summarized at the end of the week, they become an excellent starting point for Monday morning, helping you boot up your RAM with the latest developments and context.

+Having the system some months operational, I learned that an additional log-level is beneficial and I introduced a quarterly-review.
+It similar to the weekly-review, but it gives a more aggregated overview and comes in handy in quarterly and yeary management meetings.

 The question the logs answer is: **"How did things evolve?"**